chris-jeune/Snake-Game/README.md

 - JavaFX Library
 - Java IDE (IntelliJ IDEA, Eclipse, etc.)

-### Contributions:
-Contributions to this project are welcome!
-If you'd like to contribute, please fork the repository, make your changes, and submit a pull request.

-### Issues and Support:
-If you encounter any issues while playing the game or have any questions, feel free to open an issue on GitHub.

 ### Enjoy the Game!
 Thank you for exploring the Simple Snake Game repository.
 I hope you enjoy playing this snake game.
 If you find the game enjoyable, don't forget to leave a star ⭐️ on the repository.